pixelsdb/pixels/README.md

 The file(s) of each table are stored in a separate directory named by the table name.

 ### Create TPC-H Database
-Log in presto-cli and use the SQL statements in `scripts/sql/tpch_schema.sql` to create the TPC-H database in Pixels.
+Log in trino-cli and use the SQL statements in `scripts/sql/tpch_schema.sql` to create the TPC-H database in Pixels.
 Change the value of the `storage` table property in the create-table statement to `hdfs` if HDFS is used as the underlying storage system instead of S3.
-> Note that presto-cli can execute only one SQL statement at each time.
+> Note that trino-cli can execute only one SQL statement at each time.

 Then, use `SHOW SCHEMAS` and `SHOW TABLES` statements to check if the tpch database has been created successfully.